SasLuca/zig-nanoid/readme.md

 Nano ID is quite comparable to UUID v4 (random-based).
 It has a similar number of random bits in the ID (126 in Nano ID and 122 in UUID), so it has a similar collision probability:
+It also uses a bigger alphabet, so a similar number of random bits are packed in just 21 symbols instead of 36.

 > For there to be a one in a billion chance of duplication, 103 trillion version 4 IDs must be generated.

-There are three main differences between Nano ID and UUID v4:

-1. Nano ID uses a bigger alphabet, so a similar number of random bits are packed in just 21 symbols instead of 36.

-2. Nano ID code is **4 times less** than `uuid/v4` package: 130 bytes instead of 483.

-3. Because of memory allocation tricks, Nano ID is **2 times** faster than UUID. (at least in the original JavaScript)

 ## How to use